gmc-code/PC-using-RTD/docs/setup/Git CLI.rst

 .. code-block::

-    git pull origin master
+    git pull origin main

 Pull will list changes in remote repo since last pull from it.
-Origin is the name of the remote repo and master is the branch.
+Origin is the name of the remote repo and main is the branch.
 Push updates the remote branch:

 .. code-block::

-    git push origin master
+    git push origin main

 ----